OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     Answer the prompts as directed below:
     - Choose a project type: `Excel Custom Functions Add-in project (Preview: Requires the Insider channel for Excel)`
-    - What do you want to name your add-in? `Stock Ticker`
+    - What do you want to name your add-in? `stock-ticker

     After you complete the wizard, the generator will create the project files and install supporting Node components.

-2. Next, from your command line interface and the root folder of your project, start a localhost instance by running the below in the command line:
+2. Next, navigate to the root folder in your project using your command line interface.
+Run the following code:

+    ```bash
+    npm install
+    ```
+    After the dependencies are installed, run the following code to start the server:

     ```bash
     npm start
     ```

 3. Open a web browser and copy and paste in the following URL: **`https://www.office.com/launch/excel`** to launch Excel Online.
 3. Sign in with your demo credentials, and open a new workbook.
 4. Select **Insert > Add-ins**.
 Choose **Manage My Add-ins** and select **Upload My Add-in**.
 Click "Browse..." for your manifest file (`C:\Users\LabUser\Stock Ticker\manifest.xml`), then click Open, select **Upload**.